krbnite/krbnite.github.io/_in_progress/2019-03-25-Imputation-of-Categorical-Variables.md

 * likelihood procedures

+Missing data may represent a loss of information, but imputing the value may induce further loss: it deletes the fact that the data is missing.

 "Often, the analysis of data ... proceeds with an assumption, either implicit or explicit, that the process that caused the missing data can be ignored."
 Rubin then asks: "The question